ranchimall/standard-ui/README.md

 ### How to use Standard UI
 1. Pick your layout from Layouts folder https://github.com/ranchimall/standard-ui/tree/master/Layouts
 2. Add the additional components by selecting the components you need, downloading the js file and adding it into your project.
-Select and download components from here https://ranchimall.github.io/standard-ui/components/
+Select and download components from https://ranchimall.github.io/standard-ui/components/
 3. You also need Standard Operations for Cryptographic, blockchain and cloud operations.
-They aer included  by default in each of the layout.
+They are included by default in each of the layouts.
 But you need to read about it to understand @ https://github.com/ranchimall/Standard_Operations
 4. Start building code